Paisseon/paisseon/README.md

 - Vivy

 ### To-Do List 🗒
-- 「Satella」   Add iOS 16 compatibility
+- 「Jinx」      Replace Objective-C code with Assembly
 - 「Chocola」   Add iOS 15 compatibility + replace Orion with Jinx
 - 「Naiad」     Local and native NovelAI diffusion with upscaling.
 Hopefully for macOS and iOS, maybe just macOS.
 - 「Erika」     Fix whatever is making it not work on Sileo + Xina combination